algotrade-research/deepmm/docs/en/user_guides/installation.md

 Or download the zip file through the repo main page: `https://github.com/algotrade-research/deepmm`

 ## Create a virtual environment

+This project use Python 3.12.
+Make sure you are using Python 3.12 to create virtual environment.

-After cloning or downloading the source code, go to the source root, open a terminal or a command prompt, then run the following to create a virtual environment.
+Run the following to create a virtual environment.
 ```bash
 python -m venv .venv
 ```